ricardotavaresit/eti-vue2-chapter12-quiz/README.md

 - Class 04: Show components dynamically in Vue JS
 - Class 05: Show components success and error in Vue JS
 - Class 06: Create transition between components in Vue JS
+- Class 07: Add bootstrap to porject in Vue JS

 ## Technologies used